datadryad/dryad-app/app/views/layouts/_process.html.md

 ### Deletion

-Data deposited in Dryad is intended to remain permanently archived and available.
+Data published at Dryad is intended to remain permanently archived and available.
 Removal of a published dataset is considered an exceptional action akin to article retraction and should be requested and fully justified by the original contributor (e.g., if there are concerns over privacy or data ownership).
 To request the withdrawal of data from Dryad, [contact support](/stash/contact).

 ## Citing your dataset